 f) “New Registrant” means the entity or person to whom the Prior Registrant proposes to transfer its domain name registration.

+2. Availability of Change of Registrant

+2.1 In general, registrants must be permitted to update their registration/Whois data and transfer their registration rights to other registrants freely.

 2.2 A Registrar must deny a change of registrant request only in the following specific instances: